 An official from Turkey has expressed his sorrow over the deaths in Kazakhstan.

+An official from Turkey has expressed his condolences over the deaths in Kazakhstan.

 According to a Turkish presidential spokesman, Turkiye is always in solidarity with Kazakhstan.